On the conjugacy class exponent of the finite simple groups: Exceptional groups

 \begin{theor} If $G$ is of type $E_7(q)$ or $E_8(q)$ and $q$ is even then $e(G)\leq 4$, $e(G)\leq 8$ respectively.
 If $G=E_8(q)$ and $5$ divides $q$, then $e(G) \leq 6$. \end{theor}

-\begin{proof} There is a maximal parabolic subgroup $P$ of $G$ such that, writing $U=O_p(P)$ as the unipotent radical of $P$, where $p$ is the prime number dividing $q$, we have $(P/U)' \cong E_6(q)$ or $\Omega^+_{14}(\mathbb{F}_q)$, respectively, for $E_7(q)$, $E_8(q)$.
-Indeed, by general theory of parabolic subgroups of simple algebraic groups \cite[\S 12.1]{MTe}, the parabolic subgroups of $G$ are determined by a subsets of the nodes at the Dynkin diagram $D$ of $G$, and the semisimple component of $P/U$ corresponds to the subdiagram obtained by removing from $D$ the nodes determining $P$.
+\begin{proof} Let $p|q$ be a prime.
+There is a maximal parabolic subgroup $P$ of $G$ such that, for $U=O_p(P)$, we have $(P/U)' \cong E_6(q)$ or $\Omega^+_{14}(\mathbb{F}_q)$, respectively, for $E_7(q)$, $E_8(q)$.
+Indeed, by general theory of parabolic subgroups of simple algebraic groups \cite[\S 12.1]{MTe}, the parabolic subgroups of $G$ are determined by subsets of the nodes at the Dynkin diagram $D$ of $G$, and the semisimple component of $P/U$ corresponds to the subdiagram obtained by removing from $D$ the nodes determining $P$.
 In case of $E_7,E_8$ use the node 7, 1, respectively.
 Then the subdiagram obtained is of type $E_6, D_7$, respectively.

-As $q$ is even, the universal group of type $D_7(q)$ has trivial center, so this is isomorphic to $\Omega^+_{14}(\mathbb{F}_q)$.
-As $q$ is even, by \cite[Theorem 1.8(ii,iii)]{TZ04}, every unipotent element of $(P/U)'$ is real.
+Suppose that $q$ is even.
+Then the universal group of type $D_7(q)$ has trivial center, so this is isomorphic to $\Omega^+_{14}(\mathbb{F}_q)$.
+By \cite[Theorem 1.8(ii,iii)]{TZ04}, every unipotent element of $(P/U)'$ is real.

-The index of $(P/U)'$ in $P/U$ is odd.
+Note that the index of $(P/U)'$ in $P/U$ is odd.
 For this observe that $P=LU$, a semidirect product, where $L\cong P/U$ is a Levi subgroup of $P$ (see \cite[Proposition 12.6.3]{MTe}), and $P=LU$.
 Let $\mathbf{G}$ be the simple algebraic group such that $G=\mathbf{G}^F$ for a Frobenius endomorphism $F$ of $\mathbf{G}$.
 By \cite[Proposition 26.1]{MTe}, $P=\mathbf{P}^F$ and $L= \mathbf{L}^F$ for a suitable parabolic subgroup $\mathbf{P}$ of $\mathbf{G}$ and a Levi subgroup $\mathbf{L}$ of $\mathbf{P}$.
 By \cite[Proposition 12.6]{MTe}, $\mathbf{L}$ is a connected reductive group.
 Note that a simple algebraic group of type $E_8$ is of simply connected type \cite[Table 9.2]{MTe}.
 As $q$ even, a simple algebraic group of type $E_7$ is isomorphic to that of simply connected type.
 So we can assume this of simply connected type too.
-Then $L'$ is of simply connected type \cite[Proposition 12.14]{MTe}.
-Therefore, $(L')^F$ is generated by the unipotent elements of $L^F$ \cite[Theorem 24.15]{MTe}, and hence quasisimple by \cite[Cor 24.17]{MTe}, in fact simple as $Z((L')^F)=1$.
-In addition, $|L^F/(L')^F|$ is odd.
+Then $\mathbf{L}'$ is of simply connected type \cite[Proposition 12.14]{MTe}.
+Therefore, $(L')^F$ is generated by the unipotent elements of $L^F$ \cite[Theorem 24.15]{MTe}, and hence quasisimple by \cite[Corollary 24.17]{MTe}, in fact simple as $Z((L')^F)=1$.
+In addition, $|L^F/(L')^F|$ is odd (as the unipotent elements are 2-elements).